tsawler/page/readme.md

 # page

 This is a simple package that makes rendering Go html templates as painless as possible.
+It has no dependencies outside of the standard library.

 ## Installation
 Install it the usual way: